 Instagram Reels Ads

 Instagram ads have been and continue to be highly effective for brands to build and maintain brand awareness and also generate sales.
 The introduction of the Reel creative format has allowed advertisers to get involved in the growing popularity trend of short video content on well-developed pages.
-A key benefit of using Instagram ad placement is the fact that the ad interface is run through the Meta Business suite.
+A key benefit of using Instagram ad placement is that the ad interface is run through the Meta Business suite.
 This provides a huge opportunity for marketers who may already have experience with running Facebook Ads, making it easier to shift over and adapt to the Instagram Ad format.

 The ongoing investment into Reels by Meta also presents the opportunity for a better return in ad spend (ROAS) for your business.
 Ad revenue that is generated from Reels will be split between content creators at 55% and 45% with Meta.
 This is likely to attract a mass of content creators to the Meta platforms – which your business can take advantage of – as the more content creators available, the more original content being produced and a better return on investment.